surifirstpin/Acubi_documentation/Version.5/Dashboard.md

 <center><h2>DASHBOARD</h2></center>

-Dashboard provides access to view multiple reports in single dashboard layout this way it provides a quick view on related data.
-In order to make it more feasible to users, it is provided with set of global filters by making dashboard more interactive and can re-arrange the titles.
+Dashboard provides access to view multiple reports in single dashboard layout, this way it provides a quick view on related data.
+In order to make it more feasible to users it is provided with set of global filters by making dashboard more interactive.
 After configuring a dashboard to your interest, you can share it with your team.
-You can create as many dashboards as you want, so you can alter each dashboard to the specific needs of the people who use it.
+You can create as many dashboards as you want so you can alter each dashboard to the specific needs of the people who use it.

  ## Creating Dashboard